0mararafat/morning-briefing-oa/README.md

 ---

+## Scheduling reliability

+The template includes a `keepalive.yml` workflow that runs on the 1st of every month and makes an empty commit.
+This prevents GitHub from silently disabling the scheduled workflow, which it does when all recent commits come from the briefing bot rather than a human.

+This runs automatically — no configuration needed.

+**For extra reliability:** you can also set up [cron-job.org](https://cron-job.org) (free) to trigger your workflow via the GitHub API instead of relying on GitHub's scheduler.
+Set it to `POST https://api.github.com/repos/YOUR_USERNAME/YOUR_REPO/actions/workflows/briefing.yml/dispatches` with a `Authorization: Bearer YOUR_TOKEN` header and body `{"ref":"main"}`. cron-job.org supports the Europe/London timezone and handles BST/GMT switching automatically.

+---

 ## Signal Scan

 The Signal Scan section tracks a configurable list of thinkers — checking their RSS feeds and X posts for recent output, then summarising what each person is writing or saying and flagging anything that connects to today's top stories.